SkoolNotes/Taproot/2020BIO101/KBhBIO101NucleicAcidsDNARNA.md

  DNA is *anti-parallel* to each other => 5' to 3' backbone parallel to 3' to 5' backbone

  Temp copies of genome is RNA, permanent record in DNA

+ ## The Central Dogma
+ The process of the central dogma allow